GravityPDF/gravity-pdf-documentation/docs/v6/developers/helper-parameters.md

 ## Useful Paths and URLs

-When creating custom PDF templates it's often useful to include external CSS files and images, however you don't want to use a fixed path or URL.
+When creating custom PDF templates, it's often useful to include external CSS files and images, however you don't want to use a fixed path or URL.
 Instead, you should use a PHP constant or function that contains the correct path or URL.

 ### \_\_DIR\_\_
 * [This is a PHP magic constant](http://php.net/manual/en/language.constants.predefined.php) that references the current absolute path to the current file.
 We use this when referencing images or other PHP files in the PDF template.